 Jason is a strong believer in investing in “doers” vs. “talkers”.
-He’d rather see someone who has tried several iterations of an idea, figured out what doesn’t work, and continues to produce, vs. someone that has a great idea, but is waiting for the safety net of funding or the “perfect time” before building out their idea.
+He’d rather see someone who has tried several iterations of an idea, figured out what doesn’t work, and continues to produce, vs. someone that has a great idea but is waiting for the safety net of funding or for the “perfect time” before building out their idea.
 This harkens back to how he invests in founders and not products.

 Several other chapters discuss concepts that are important to angel investors that do not apply to Reg CF investing, such as getting on Cap Tables by being advisors or board members, exercising pro-rata rights (e.g. follow-on investments in later rounds), and several other topics.